 - All animals are born and raised on American family farms

 - The operation is managed to the highest animal welfare and environmental standards, and employs a sustainable approach designed to enhance land, water, and air quality

 AGA certification assures you of authentic 100% grass fed beef.
 So, when you see the green Grassfed logo, you know you are getting a product that was produced by the highest standards.

 And finally, perhaps most importantly, Thousand Hills Certified Grass fed beef is delicious, juicy and tender.
 And now it’s available for shipment directly to your home.

 As I often say, you vote with your money.
-When you buy cheap CAFO meat, you send the message that you support what factory farm cattle producers are doing to their animals, to their meat and to the environment.
+When you buy poor-quality CAFO, you send the message that you support what factory farm cattle producers are doing to their animals, to their meat and to the environment.

-When you choose 100% grass fed and finished beef, you’re supporting the hard-working cattle ranchers who are trying to make a fair living while they treat their animals with dignity and respect, protect the land, and bring you a finished product that is far superior nutritionally.
+When you choose 100% grass fed and finished beef, not only are you purchasing high-quality meat, but you’re supporting the hard-working cattle ranchers who are trying to make a fair living while they treat their animals with dignity and respect, protect the land, and bring you a finished product that is far superior nutritionally.

 Naturally, certified true 100% grass fed and finished beef costs a little more.
 It takes longer to produce and requires responsible, individual management by experts.